riceissa/issarice.com/wiki/long-run Anki review load.md

 |49|56|
 |50|56|

 We can compare this to other hobbies.
 A tennis player might not enjoy the thought that as they keep playing tennis throughout the years, they will have to spend more and more time on it each day (unboundedly!).
 But they would probably find it a bargain that on an average day of their 20th year playing tennis, they will only have to spend 47% ($50/34 -1$) more effort on it as they spend on an average day near the end of one year of practice.
+(One imagines that at the end of the first year they are still a new hobby player, casually playing, while after 20 years they are significantly more invested in the game and player a lot more as a result.)

 # Appendix: simulation